AyushBhansali123/BetterSunCalc/README.md

-# Welcome to SunCalc!
+# Welcome to Better SunCalc!

-Welcome to **SunCalc**.
+Welcome to **BetterSunCalc**.
+This calculator is the best calculator.
 This calculator uses Reverse Polish Notation.
 This is **not** a calculator used to find sun and moon information.
 It is called SunCalc because it is a calculator followed before my name, Sunny.

 ## Reverse Polish Notation